joelchan/notes/content/C- Programmable text interfaces are the future.md

 ---
-title: "Programmable text interfaces are the future"
+title: "C- Programmable text interfaces are the future"
-enableToc: false # do not show a table of contents on this page
+enableToc: true # do not show a table of contents on this page
 ---
 Authored By:: [[P- Rob Haisfield]]